gaug-cns/colored-sphere-tracking/README.md

 # Colored Sphere Tracking

 Using a 3D sensing camera (like Microsoft Kinect or Asus Xtion Pro) and colored spheres to estimate the pose of an object.
+Colored Sphere Tracking relies on recorded videos and/or images, e.g. using [OpenNI2 Recorder](https://github.com/gaug-cns/openni2-recorder).

 The algorithm processes following steps:
-- Background subtraction (in /calibration directory, a new background is taken with `p`).
+- Background subtraction.
 - Detection of colored regions using a HSV color filter.
 - Detection of spheres with Hough circles algorithm.
 - Error correction using the depth and hough radius and known sphere size.